 Beech Hall Residence Senate - Students discuss the rules and regulations of the residence hall and plan recreational events for residents.

-The Tyler Exhibitions program encompasses exhibitions, lecturers, symposia, publications, performances and artists-in-residence, and is designed to encourage experimentation and dialogue in contemporary arts practice and interpretation.
-Exhibitions of undergraduate student work are held in the Tyler campus galleries; exhibitions of work by artists with local, national and international reputations are held in the downtown Temple Gallery; solo exhibitions of work by M.F.A. students are distributed throughout the exhibition spaces.
+Tyler Exhibitions and Public Programs department encompasses exhibitions, lecturers, symposia, publications, performances and artists-in-residence, and is designed to encourage experimentation and dialogue in contemporary arts practice and interpretation.
+Exhibitions of undergraduate student work are held in the Tyler campus galleries; exhibitions of work by artists with local, national and international reputations are held in the downtown Temple Gallery; MFA Thesis exhibitions are presented throughout the exhibition spaces.
 The programs offer students opportunities to meet and work with exhibiting artists as well as to participate in the gallery program working on research, administrative, and installation projects.
 The student-run-exhibition program, "Produce," organizes exhibitions, performances and lecturers both on-campus and at other locations.

 The Tyler Elkins Park and Main Campus programs house studios, workshops, and exhibition space for students in the curriculum.
 Specific information about facilities and studio spaces for individual majors can be found on the Tyler website under the department pages.